edithemmings/portfolio/README.md

 Check out https://www.edithemmings.com for deployment

-Built with React in a Gatsby template
+Built with React in a Gatsby template (gatsby-starter-strata by @codebushi)